 Further, this research explores the processes through which urban Wamaasai reconcile aspects of their identity perceived to be ‘traditional’ with their post-migration urban lifestyles, the challenges urban migration presents, and the resulting community networking techniques employed to mitigate the risks associated with migration within Dar es Salaam.
 Special attention is paid to the social incorporation of Maasai migrants in terms of the acquisition of social capital, access to government and non-profit resources, and ethnolinguistic group dynamics in the migration destination.
 This work uncovers the nuanced and innovative ways in which Wamaasai translate group membership into tactics for survival and success after urban migration.

 Rakoff, Elise, "Labor Migration and Social Networking: Maasai Labor Migrants in Dar es Salaam, Tanzania" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1344.

 Creative Commons License